nodejs/node/doc/api/cluster.markdown

     (Default=`false`)

 All settings set by the `.setupMaster` is stored in this settings object.
-This object is not supposed to be change or set manually, by you.
+This object is not supposed to be changed or set manually, by you.

 ## cluster.isMaster